 Mild Sleep Apnea: What Is It and How To Treat It

-It seems you're not the only one living with daytime sleepiness.
+It seems you're not the only one living with excessive daytime sleepiness.

 The different types of sleep apnea are determined by the Apnea-Hypopnea Index (AHI), a score calculated based on the number of blockages, obstructions, and hypopneas (partial breathing) per hour, during sleep.
 The Apnea-Hypopnea Index is an important factor that defines the course of your sleep apnea treatment.
 Basically, the higher the AHI, the more severe the sleep apnea.